28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 The top part of the figure shows the cytoplasmic, nonmembrane-bound form of the enzyme.
 The PH domain is shown in orange.
 The top-right figure shows the inactive N- and C-lobes of the kinase loosely interacting with an "out" (or away) conformation of the PH domain with respect to the kinase domains.
 In the presence of the allosteric inhibitor (green hexagon, green bound ligand), the kinase domains tightly interact with the PH domain in the "in" conformation.

-The bottom three structures show AKT bound to the membrane through the interaction of the PH domain with PIP3 (purple).
-The bottom right kinase domains are identical in representation to those in the top part of the figure, indicating that they are inactive.
-Only when bound to the membrane is AKT phosphorylated on Thr 308 (red in the bottom middle figure), which activates the enzyme.
+The bottom three structures show AKT bound to the membrane via the PH domain's interaction with PIP3 (purple).
+The bottom-right kinase domains are identical in representation to those in the top part of the figure, indicating they are inactive.
+Only when bound to the membrane is AKT phosphorylated on Thr 308 (red in the bottom middle figure), thereby activating the enzyme.
 The bottom left and middle structures display the yellow kinase domains in different conformations (3cqw), both of which are phosphorylated (red).
 The active form can bind ATP and protein substrates for phosphorylation.
-It can also bind ATP analogs, which would competitively inhibit the active form of the enzyme by occupying the ATP binding site.
+It can also bind ATP analogs, which would competitively inhibit the enzyme's active form by occupying the ATP binding site.

 The activation loop in the inhibited form is missing part of its sequence, which reflects its disorder.
 In this state, the loops partially occlude substrate interactions.
-On phosphorylation of Ser 308 in the activation loop, the loop adopts a different conformation which allows less restricted access to the active.
+Upon phosphorylation of Ser 308 in the activation loop, the loop adopts a different conformation, allowing less restricted access to the active site.
 The loop itself undergoes more local ordering upon phosphorylation as it shifts away from the active site, as seen in the iCn3D model above.
 Another change reduces the inhibitory noncovalent interactions between activation loop amino acids and catalytic residues, thereby increasing catalytic efficiency.
-In summary, these two types of changes in the activation loop lead to more access by substrates and enhanced catalysis of bound substrates.
+In summary, these two types of changes in the activation loop lead to greater substrate access and enhanced catalysis of bound substrates.

 Additional regulation of the kinase occurs through the PH domain, which adds additional conditions on Akt conformational changes and subsequent activity.
 The PH domain "appears to lock the kinase in an inactive conformation, and the kinase domain disrupts the phospholipid binding site of the PH domain".